 By using a statistical modeling approach, you can more accurately determine true return fraud, making legitimate returns fast and easy while eliminating abusive returns.
 The same type of statistical algorithms that have transformed Price Management, Return Optimization is now available to identify which consumers to reward for their patronage during the return process and which consumers are abusing services and/or defrauding the business.

-Store associates appreciate Return Optimization because they can deliver good service to good consumers but let the system choose an appropriate action for abusive or fraudulent returns.
+Store associates appreciate Return Optimization because they can deliver good service to good consumers but let the system recommend an appropriate action for abusive or fraudulent returns.
 No one wants to be the “bad guy” who must tell a consumer that a return won’t be accepted.
-Being able to attribute that responsibility to “the system” makes their job more pleasant (and more accurate).
+Being able to attribute that to “the system” makes their job more pleasant (and more accurate).
 Likewise when “the system” can offer rewards to best customers, the associate does not have to worry about being accused of bias.
 His or her sole focus can be on providing a positive experience.
-Transferring responsibility for returns to an outside third party is a behavioral advancement similar to the Check Verification Systems that were created in the 1990s.

 “If you have not focused on managing return dollars as a method of protecting your profits, then you may be leaving money on the table…it was the highest and quickest capital ROI in the company.” –Director, Asset Protection for an apparel retailer.